Victoria School of the Arts: Modernization

 In the early 2000s, the Victoria building, with sections dating back to 1947, was beginning to show its age and was slated for significant repair or replacement.
 Infrastructure reports carried out in 2000 saw Victoria as the highest priority modernization project in the district, with particular emphasis placed on the lack of appropriate specialized arts spaces, along with mechanical systems and infrastructure reaching their end-of-life dates and concerns over the safety of the deteriorating building.
 This project gained support from Alberta Infrastructure, Alberta Education and Edmonton Public Schools, which intended to transform the school into a specialized arts facility with state of the art spaces and equipment that would attract students from all over the province and beyond.
 Efforts to modernize the Victoria building began in 2004 with the demolition of the 140 wing, which provided space for new construction.

 Initially, many different modernization plans were presented which either advocated for renovations of the existing building, selective replacements of the existing building, or relocation and the construction a new school on an entirely new site.
 Some of the suggested sites for the new Victoria School included one adjacent to the present building on a large city-owned field coined 'Greenfield' and one on the demolished Heritage Mall site (now Century Park) on the south side of the city.
 Eventually, plans for relocation were scrapped due to budgetary constraints in favour of a partial reconstruction and modernization of the existing building.

 Starting in 2007, the school began the major modernization project that brought the school into the 21st century, including the completion of many new state of the art facilities.
 The new building was built on unoccupied space on the grounds to allow for phased demolition, and provided the school with an enclosed courtyard with a playground.
 Construction on the school finished in 2011.
 Two sections remain from the reconstruction; one was completely renovated and repurposed, while the other was left largely untouched and maintains the look and feel of the old building, which includes the Eva O. Howard Theatre.

-In 2021, Victoria announced its new Culinary Arts and Innovation and Entrepreneurship programs, and as a result, renovations on the North Cafeteria began, which will build a new kitchen and update the seating.
+In 2021, Victoria announced its Culinary Arts and Innovation and Entrepreneurship programs, and as a result, renovations on the North Cafeteria began, which renovated the kitchen and updated the seating.

 As part of the 1990s revitalization project the 150 wing of the school was painted with a series of murals depicting trees.
 The wing became known as "The Tree Hallway" among students and staff, and was one of the many areas of the school with permanent art installations.
 Due to the reconstruction of the building in 2009, The Tree Hallway, along with many other murals and art in the old building, were demolished.
 Permanent art installations are slowly finding their way into the new building.